A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Planar trivalent graphs

 \item A $2$-flip move can occur when $S$ intersects $\Gamma$ in the following cases:

 \begin{enumerate} \item One edge case.
-The curve $S$ intersects one edge $e$ of $\Gamma$ in two interior points of $e$.
+The curve $S$ intersects one edge $e$ of $\Gamma$ in two interior points.
 The edge $e$ may or may not be in the perfect matching.
-The result of the $2$-flip may leave the plane drawing unchanged or it may move (and reflect) one or more components of $\Gamma$ to the adjacent face of $e$ in $\Gamma$.
+The result of the $2$-flip reflects zero, one or more components of $\Gamma$ to the adjacent face of $e$ in $\Gamma$.

 \item Two disconnected edges case.
-The curve $S$ intersects the interiors of two distinct edges $e,f \in \Gamma$ such that there is no path in $D$ from the vertex of edge $e$ in $D$ to the vertex of edge $f$ in $D$.
-Both edges in this case are bridges, and $e,f\in M$.
+The curve $S$ intersects the interiors of two distinct edges $e,f \in \Gamma$ such that there is no path of edges in $D$ from the vertex of edge $e$ in $D$ to the vertex of edge $f$ in $D$.
+Both edges in this case are bridges and $e,f\in M$.
 Hence, this type of flip is equivalent to doing two separate $1$-flips.

 \item Two connected edges case.
-The curve $S$ intersects the interior of two distinct edges $e,f$ of $\Gamma$ such that there is a path in $D$ from the vertex of edge $e$ in $D$ to the vertex of edge $f$ in $D$.
+The curve $S$ intersects the interior of two distinct edges $e,f$ of $\Gamma$ such that there is a path of edges in $D$ from the vertex of edge $e$ in $D$ to the vertex of edge $f$ in $D$.
 Either (1) both $e$ and $f$ are in $M$ or (2) neither edges are in $M$. \end{enumerate}

 \end{enumerate}